1 Two models of computation

 data |> filter(x > 5) |> summarize(mean(y))

-Chapter 2 follows the full chain (Church to Lisp to Scheme to S to R) and what each step added along the way.
+But how did Church’s 1936 notation, written decades before computers existed, end up inside a language used by statisticians?
+Chapter 2 follows the chain: Church to Lisp to Scheme to S to R, and what each step added along the way.